Mentally Healthy WA

 Mentally Healthy WA has been recognised in a number of awards including:

-- Letter of Commendation, Mental Health Service Awards, 2019
+- Letter of Commendation, Mental Health Promotion or Mental Illness Prevention category, The Mental Health Service Awards of Australia and New Zealand, 2019

 - Winner, Australian Medical Association (WA) and Healthway, Healthier WA Award, 2013

-You can read the 2018 evaluation of the Act-Belong-Commit campaign here.
+You can read the latest evaluation of the Act-Belong-Commit campaign here.

-You can read our 2018 Annual Impact Statement here.
+You can read our most recent Annual Impact Statement here.